11 Reasons the USA & the World Will End Within the Next 100 Years

 • The case against “Technological Utopianism”

-First question is, why bother predicting, especially if its so far out?
+The first question is, why bother predicting, especially if it is so far out?

-2. Second, because it’s actually the job of a sociologist to predict future trends, like in the way an economist or you as an investor tries to predict the future, but I do not have time to write books and such.
+2. Second, it is actually the job of a sociologist (e.g. myself) to predict future trends, like in the way an economist or you as an investor tries to predict the future, but I do not have time to write books and such.

-3. I plan for my children, grandchildren, etc… Anyone that does not increases their risk of failure, and yes, lots of people do not care beyond themselves.
+3. I plan for my children, grandchildren, etc… Anyone who does not do this simply increases their risk of failure, and yes, many people I have spoken with over the years surprisingly seem to not care beyond themselves (perhaps the majority of them).

 Sociologists can shed light on the trajectory of society.
 You can call this speculation or prognostication.
 Either way, the processes and structures that go on above and below levels of society (individual/institution) are studied in order to draw more questions that help us theorize the impact of the changing human condition.
 This often informs future decision making.